NicolasBwn/projetnico/README_DAILY_ERASMUS_THINGS.md

 06/02/2023

 I've followed the weekly meeting and met all the Bioinformatics Section of the SLU.
-It was a bit stressful, but in the end I was really happy to have met the whole section and I was not (anymore) stress at all.
+It was a bit stressful, but in the end I was really happy to have met the whole section and I was not stress at all.
 I was running everywhere to get an access card and SLU e-mail.
 Unfortunately, I didn't get any of those.
 Also, I introduce myself in the epigenetics mechanism.

 07/02/2023